rackerlabs/rackspace-how-to/CONTRIBUTING.md

 5. When you have finished editing the article, review it in the **Preview** tab.

-6. At the bottom of the page, select "Create a new branch for this commit and start a pull request."

-7. Click **Propose file change**.
+6. At the bottom of the page, click **Propose file change**.

-8. On the "Open a pull request" page, check the following settings:
+7. On the "Open a pull request" page, check the following settings:

     - `base fork: rackerlabs/rackspace-how-to`
     - `base: master`